 And it has just kept going as I’ve built up my online income through websites and blogs.
 It seems like a perfectly plausible explanation for why I can do this, but you can’t, right?

 I feel a bit sad whenever someone tells me I’m lucky, because I know the truth, but I also know that they won’t believe anything I have to say.
 It is something each one of us has to discover.

-It’s an excuse that lets you well in mediocrity.
+It’s an excuse that lets you dwell in mediocrity.
 Maybe you’re not good enough to do this.
 Perhaps you should just stay at your 9-to-5 job, because that’s where you belong.